By Lawrence Haywood, Jun 13, 2024

 Tam Coc Panorama

 • Ninh Binh.
-Though beautiful, the token offerings of Halong Bay’s fishing villages pale in comparison to the splendour of Ninh Binh’s rice fields.
+Though beautiful, the token offerings of Halong Bay’s fishing villages pale in comparison to the splendor of Ninh Binh’s rice fields.

 Kayaking in Halong Bay